uiua-lang/uiua/site/new_tutorial/Basic Data Manipulation and Formatting.md

 -⊸√ 25
 ```

-[by]() is often used in examples on this site to show both the inputs and outputs of a function
+[by]() is often used in examples on this site to show both the inputs and outputs of a function.

 ```uiua
 ⊸√ 144